The following is typically what you could expect from start to finish when filing for bankruptcy in Massachusetts.

 We take pride in offering individual and personalized attention to all of our clients.
 We are always available to answer your questions and concerns and to assist you at every step of the process, from the very beginning right to the very end.
 You do not have to go through this alone, we are always there for you when you need us.
 Filing for bankruptcy does not have to be an embarrassing, daunting and lonely process where you feel ashamed, guilty or depressed.
 Rather, you should be looking forward to your fresh new start and your new beginning and we are here to help you with this.
 If you have any specific questions about bankruptcy please feel free to call us at any time or visit our bankruptcy questions page.

-Attorney's Anthony Bucacci and Robert Simonian are Massachusetts bankruptcy attorneys helping people file bankruptcy in all of Massachusetts and particularly Southeastern Massachusetts including Fall River, Seekonk, Swansea, Bedford, Somerset, Westport, New Bedford, North Dartmouth, South Dartmouth, Fairhaven, Mattapoisett, Acushnet, Assonet, Wareham, Taunton, Freetown, Middleboro, Lakeville, Dighton, North Dighton, Raynham, Norton, Attleboro and North Attleboro.
+We help people file bankruptcy in Massachusetts and particularly Attorneys Anthony Bucacci and Robert Simonian are Massachusetts bankruptcy lawyers helping people file bankruptcy in all of Massachusetts and particularly Southeastern Massachusetts including Fall River, Seekonk, Swansea, Freetown, Somerset, Westport, Westport Point, New Bedford, Assonet, Bedford, North Dartmouth, South Dartmouth, Fairhaven, Mattapoisett, Acushnet, Wareham, Taunton, Middleboro, Lakeville, Dighton, North Dighton, Raynham, Norton, Attleboro and North Attleboro Massachusetts.